nikolaussucher/biology-text/docs/basic_chemistry.md

 Liquid water can be split into the elements hydrogen and oxygen by passing an electric current through it—a process called electrolysis.
 The decomposition requires more energy input than the heat released by the inverse process (285.8 kJ/mol, or 15.9 MJ/kg).

-## Ions And Salts

-An ion is a charged species, an atom or a molecule, that has lost or gained one or more electrons.
-When an atom loses an electron and thus has more protons than electrons, the atom is a positively charged ion or cation.
-When an atom gains an electron and thus has more electrons than protons, the atom is a negatively charged ion or anion.
-Cations and anions can form a crystalline lattice of neutral salts, such as the Na^+^ and Cl^−^ ions forming sodium chloride, or NaCl.
-Examples of polyatomic ions that do not split up during acid-base reactions are hydroxide (OH^−^) and phosphate (PO~4~^3−^).

-Plasma is composed of gaseous matter that has been completely ionized, usually through high temperature.

-## Acids And Bases

-A substance can often be classified as an acid or a base.
-There are several different theories which explain acid-base behavior.
-The simplest is Arrhenius theory, which states that acid is a substance that produces hydronium ions when it is dissolved in water, and a base is one that produces hydroxide ions when dissolved in water.
-According to Brønsted–Lowry acid-base theory, acids are substances that donate a positive hydrogen ion to another substance in a chemical reaction; by extension, a base is the substance which receives that hydrogen ion.

-A third common theory is Lewis acid-base theory, which is based on the formation of new chemical bonds.
-Lewis theory explains that an acid is a substance which is capable of accepting a pair of electrons from another substance during the process of bond formation, while a base is a substance which can provide a pair of electrons to form a new bond.
-According to this theory, the crucial things being exchanged are charges.
-There are several other ways in which a substance may be classified as an acid or a base, as is evident in the history of this concept.

-Acid strength is commonly measured by two methods.
-One measurement, based on the Arrhenius definition of acidity, is pH, which is a measurement of the hydronium ion concentration in a solution, as expressed on a negative logarithmic scale.
-Thus, solutions that have a low pH have a high hydronium ion concentration and can be said to be more acidic.
-The other measurement, based on the Brønsted–Lowry definition, is the acid dissociation constant (Ka), which measures the relative ability of a substance to act as an acid under the Brønsted–Lowry definition of an acid.
-That is, substances with a higher Ka are more likely to donate hydrogen ions in chemical reactions than those with lower Ka values.

-## Redox

-Redox (reduction-oxidation) reactions include all chemical reactions in which atoms have their oxidation state changed by either gaining electrons (reduction) or losing electrons (oxidation).
-Substances that have the ability to oxidize other substances are said to be oxidative and are known as oxidizing agents, oxidants or oxidizers.
-An oxidant removes electrons from another substance.
-Similarly, substances that have the ability to reduce other substances are said to be reductive and are known as reducing agents, reductants, or reducers.
-The chemical species from which the electron is removed is said to have been oxidized, while the chemical species to which the electron is added is said to have been reduced.
-In other words:

-* Oxidation is the loss of electrons or an increase in the oxidation state of an atom, an ion, or of certain atoms in a molecule.
-* Reduction is the gain of electrons or a decrease in the oxidation state of an atom, an ion, or of certain atoms in a molecule.

-"Redox" is a portmanteau of the words "reduction" and "oxidation".
-The word oxidation originally implied reaction with oxygen to form an oxide, since dioxygen (O2)(g)) was historically the first recognized oxidizing agent.
-Later, the term was expanded to encompass oxygen-like substances that accomplished parallel chemical reactions.
-Ultimately, the meaning was generalized to include all processes involving loss of electrons.

-The word reduction originally referred to the loss in weight upon heating a metallic ore such as a metal oxide to extract the metal.
-In other words, ore was "reduced" to metal.
-Antoine Lavoisier showed that this loss of weight was due to the loss of oxygen as a gas.
-Later, scientists realized that the metal atom gains electrons in this process.
-The meaning of reduction then became generalized to include all processes involving a gain of electrons.

-The term "hydrogenation" could often be used instead of reduction, since hydrogen is the reducing agent in a large number of reactions, especially in organic chemistry and biochemistry.
-But, unlike oxidation, which has been generalized beyond its root element, hydrogenation has maintained its specific connection to reactions that add hydrogen to another substance (e.g., the hydrogenation of unsaturated fats into saturated fats, R−CH=CH−R + H~2~ → R−CH~2~−CH~2~    −R).
-The word "redox" was first used in 1928.

-Many reactions in organic chemistry are redox reactions due to changes in oxidation states but without distinct electron transfer.
-For example, during the combustion of wood with molecular oxygen, the oxidation state of carbon atoms in the wood increases and that of oxygen atoms decreases as carbon dioxide and water are formed.
-The oxygen atoms undergo reduction, formally gaining electrons, while the carbon atoms undergo oxidation, losing electrons.
-Thus oxygen is the oxidizing agent and carbon is the reducing agent in this reaction.

-Although oxidation reactions are commonly associated with the formation of oxides from oxygen molecules, oxygen is not necessarily included in such reactions, as other chemical species can serve the same function.

-Redox reactions can occur relatively slowly, as in the formation of rust, or much more rapidly, as in the case of burning fuel.
-There are simple redox processes, such as the oxidation of carbon to yield carbon dioxide (CO~2~) or the reduction of carbon by hydrogen to yield methane (CH4), and more complex processes such as the oxidation of glucose (C~6~H~12~O~6~) in the human body.
-Analysis of bond energies and ionization energies in water allow calculation of the redox potentials.

-A reductant transfers electrons to another substance and is thus oxidized itself.
-And because it "donates" electrons it is also called an electron donor.
-Oxidation and reduction properly refer to a change in oxidation number—the actual transfer of electrons may never occur.
-Thus, oxidation is better defined as an increase in oxidation number, and reduction as a decrease in oxidation number.

-Many important biological processes involve redox reactions.

-Cellular respiration, for instance, is the oxidation of glucose (C~6~H~12~O~6~) to CO~2~ and the reduction of oxygen to water.
-The summary equation for cell respiration is:

-C~6~H~12~O~6~ + 6 O~2~) → 6 CO~2~ + 6 H~2~0
-The process of cell respiration also depends heavily on the reduction of NAD^+^ to NADH and the reverse reaction (the oxidation of NADH to NAD^+^).
-Photosynthesis and cellular respiration are complementary, but photosynthesis is not the reverse of the redox reaction in cell respiration:

-6 CO~2~  + 6 H~2~O + light energy → C~6~H~12~O~6~ + 6 O~2~)

-Biological energy is frequently stored and released by means of redox reactions.
-Photosynthesis involves the reduction of carbon dioxide into sugars and the oxidation of water into molecular oxygen.
-The reverse reaction, respiration, oxidizes sugars to produce carbon dioxide and water.
-As intermediate steps, the reduced carbon compounds are used to reduce nicotinamide adenine dinucleotide (NAD^+^) to NADH, which then contributes to the creation of a proton gradient, which drives the synthesis of adenosine triphosphate (ATP) and is maintained by the reduction of oxygen.
-In animal cells, mitochondria perform similar functions.
-See the Membrane potential article.

-Free radical reactions are redox reactions that occur as a part of homeostasis and killing microorganisms, where an electron detaches from a molecule and then reattaches almost instantaneously.
-Free radicals are a part of redox molecules and can become harmful to the human body if they do not reattach to the redox molecule or an antioxidant.
-Unsatisfied free radicals can spur the mutation of cells they encounter and are, thus, causes of cancer.

-The term redox state is often used to describe the balance of GSH/GSSG, NAD+/NADH and NADP+/NADPH in a biological system such as a cell or organ.
-The redox state is reflected in the balance of several sets of metabolites (e.g., lactate and pyruvate, beta-hydroxybutyrate, and acetoacetate), whose interconversion is dependent on these ratios.
-An abnormal redox state can develop in a variety of deleterious situations, such as hypoxia, shock, and sepsis.
-Redox mechanism also control some cellular processes.
-Redox proteins and their genes must be co-located for redox regulation according to the CoRR hypothesis for the function of DNA in mitochondria and chloroplasts.